Power Variability: Fixed

 A binocular in the 20-ounce range is still generally considered light weight.
 But, being able to keep glass quality, an all-round and ideal magnification, and classic-sized objective lenses for under 20 ounces indicates it will be a compact and great hand-held unit.

-For an all-purpose binocular, it’s arguably in the right price range for its quality – approx $130.
-While there’s nothing really fancy about it to kick its price tag into the additional zero digit fields, there’s enough about it that makes it an ideal optic for hunters.
-The low budget cost is like the honey pot for the bear – irresistible.
+For an all-purpose binocular, it's arguably in the right price range for its quality - approx $130.
+While there's nothing really fancy about it to kick its price tag into the additional zero digit fields, there's enough about it that makes it an ideal binocular for hunters.
+The low budget price of under $200 is like the honey pot for the bear - irresistible.

 If you thought that eye relief only applied to rifle scopes, then you're probably a rookie new to optics.
 Don't feel bad - we were newbies once upon a time too.
 But, this Prostaff 3S sports a fantastic 20.2 mm of eye relief.
 Now, this is what I would call extended or long eye relief.